brimdata/rayzar/README.md

 and the `--merge` argument provides a zql command that combines the output of
 each filtered result into a running result.

-The degree of concurrency is controlled by the `--N` argument.
+The degree of concurrency is controlled by the `-N` argument.

 In the toy example here, a zar search is implemented as a ray actor that traverses a zar archive enumerating the data files that match a provided search expression.